Cannabis Induced Psychosis Symptoms and Treatment

 3. THC Potency

 THC is the primary psychoactive ingredient in cannabis.
-Strains of marijuana with a high percentage of THC may be more likely to induce the symptoms of cannabis-induced psychosis.
+Strains of marijuana with a high percentage of THC may be more likely to produce cannabis-induced psychosis symptoms.

 4. Frequency and Duration of Marijuana Use